lsst-sitcom/sitcomtn-009/index.rst

 It is expected that the AOS will be primarily using ``cmd_move`` instead of ``cmd_offset``.
 We are not removing ``cmd_offset`` because (1) it has been implemented and tested, and (2) just in case we might need it occasionally.

 Below we use an example to demonstrate how these commands are supposed to be used.
 For simplicity, we assume there is only one degree of freedom which is z displacement; the unit is arbituary; and there is only one LUT which only depends on elevation.
-When the hexapod was last disabled, it was at position z=5.
+When the hexapod was last disabled, it was at position z=3.

 #.
-Once we enter enabled state, the hexapod stays at z=5, LUT mode = off;
+Once we enter enabled state, the hexapod stays at z=3, LUT mode = off;
+#.
+The user sends command ``cmd_move.set_start(z=5)``.
+The hexapod moves to z=5;
 #.
 The user turns LUT on using ``cmd_enableLut``, the hexapod starts moving toward z=5+3.1=8.1.
 The 3.1 is from the LUT and calculated using the elevation angle; From this point on, the hexapod will always be calculating the LUT compensation in the background using the latest elevation input etc and adding that compensation to the user-commanded position.
 #.
 Then the user sends command ``cmd_move.set_start(z=-1)``.
 The hexapod moves to z=-1+3.1=2.1.
 Assuming the 3.1 has not changed since the step above.
 #.
 The user sends command ``cmd_move.set_start(z=1)``, elevation is unchanged, the hexapod goes to z=1+3.1 = 4.1.